BrockSmedley/cs372/projects/project2/README.md

-Run `make` in this directory to compile the server and create a convenience script for the client
+Run `make` in this directory to compile the server and create a convenience script for the client.

 Start the server by running: